 A little more notation on grammars will be useful.
 We call $exp(A)$ the string of terminals to which nonterminal $A$ expands, and $|A| = |exp(A)|$.
 To simplify matters, we forbid rules of right-hand side length $0$ or $1$.
 An important concept will be the {\em grammar tree} (cf.\ partial parse-tree \cite{Ryt03}), which is obtained by pruning the parse tree: for each nonterminal $A$, only one internal node labeled $A$ is retained; all the others are converted to leaves by pruning their subtree.
 Since the grammar tree will have the $k$ children of each unique nonterminal $A \rightarrow X_1 \cdots X_k$, plus the root, its total number of nodes is $g+1$ for a grammar of size $g$.

-With the grammar tree we can easily see that $z_{no} \le g$, for example.
+With the grammar tree we can easily see that $z_{end} \le g$, for example.
 Consider a grammar tree where only leftmost occurrence of every nonterminal is an internal node.
 The string $S$ is then cut into at most $g$ substrings, each covered by a leaf of the grammar tree.
 Each leaf is either a terminal or a pruned nonterminal.
 We can then define a left-to-right parse with $g$ phrases: the phrase covered by pruned nonterminal $A$ points to its copy below the internal node $A$, which is to its left; terminal leaves become explicit symbols.
-Since this is a left-to-right parse with no overlaps and $z_{no}$ is the least size of such a parse, we have $z_{no} \le g$.
+Since this is a left-to-right parse where every source ends at a phrase boundary and $z_{end}$ is the least size of such a parse, we have $z_{end} \le g$.

 \begin{example} Figure~\ref{fig:gt} shows the grammar tree of the parse tree of Figure~\ref{fig:g}, with $14$ nodes.
 It induces the left-to-right parse $S=\mathsf{\caja{a}|\caja{l}|\caja{a}|\caja{b}|\caja{a}|\caja{r}|al|alabar|\caja{d}|\caja{a}|\caja{\$}}$. \end{example}